Luxury hotel brands swap keys in India's economic slump

 London-based InterContinental, which runs 18 hotels in India and aims to have 57 over the next four to five years, is also seeking to take over two hotels that were run by Hilton in New Delhi.
 Douglas Martell, InterContinental’s vice president for operations in southwest Asia, said he was approached by the hotels’ owner, Eros Group.
 Hilton declined to comment about the properties and Eros did not respond to requests for comment.

-“They felt that the properties were not being maximized, their performance was not being maximized and would we be happy to take a look at them,” said Martell, adding that reflagging will be a growth driver for the company in India.
+“They felt that the properties were not being maximised, their performance was not being maximised and would we be happy to take a look at them,” said Martell, adding that reflagging will be a growth driver for the company in India.

 “At the end of the day some people are going to feel that they just do not have the right brand on their hotel.”